The hole

 So, in order to achieve this result, the brain needs to bring in good memories, a lot of them.
 Achievements, victories, awards, social, financial, academic, physical and creative.

-Unfortunately, she's not generating these fast enough.
+Unfortunately, I’m not generating these fast enough.
 This hole isn't going to fill itself!
-So the brain starts creating incentives, beliefs that will motivate her to strive harder.
+So the brain starts creating incentives, beliefs that will motivate me to strive harder.

-She works harder.
-She tries to draw on memories to remind herself that she is a winner, she is achieving things.
-Unfortunately all the memories are going into the hole, leaving her with only faint shadows.
-This makes her feel like she has actually achieved nothing up until now.
-What has she been doing?
-She's so lazy.
+I work harder.
+I try to draw on memories to remind myself that I am winning, I am achieving things.
+Unfortunately all the memories are going into the hole, leaving me with only faint shadows.
+This makes me feel like I have achieved nothing.
+What have I been doing?
+I’m so lazy.

 Shame slips in.

 The brain notices shame, but it's actually a really effective tool.
-It stops her looking around in her own mind, makes her keep her head down and work harder.
+It stops me looking around in my own mind, makes me keep my head down and work harder.

 The brain realises that this might not be the best plant to grow but it's all for a good cause, right?
 Soon the hole will be filled and then they can uproot the shame.

-The hole takes in all of her achievements.
+The hole takes in all of my achievements.
 It shows no signs of filling.
 The brain gets desperate.
 It creates new rules.

-When she achieves these things, and the brain sees that the hole is still there, it moves the goal posts, desperate.
+When I achieve these things, and the brain sees that the hole is still there, it moves the goal posts, desperate.

-You should be this happy in this relationship
+You should be completely happy in this relationship

 You have to try harder

 Eventually parts of the brain get dispirited.
 The project is not working.
-They take it out on her.
+They take it out on me.

 "You aren't good enough," it says.
 "If you were good enough...well.
-Never you mind."
+Never mind."

 It imagines an ornamental pond where the hole used to be.

-While this is going on, she has been working her ass off for years with zero congratulations.
-For some reason her brain always looks vaguely disappointed and stressed when she hits another milestone.
-She doesn't know why this is because she still doesn't know about the hole.
+While this is going on, I have been working my ass off for years with zero congratulations.
+For some reason my brain always looks vaguely disappointed and stressed when I hit another milestone.
+I don't know why this is because I still don't know about the hole.

-A new part of her brain notices that she is doing this, instead of making progress in her relationships or her work and dedicates itself to trying to fix the problem that is "too many fox videos."
+A new part of my brain notices that I am doing this, instead of making progress in my relationships or my work and dedicates itself to trying to fix the problem that is "too many fox videos."

-She is now certain that her biggest problem is her tendency to distract herself with videos on the internet instead of studying.
+I am now certain that my biggest problem is my tendency to distract myself with videos on the internet instead of working.

-She believes that if she could fix this one thing, everything would be okay.
-She does not know about the hole.
-She is no longer really aware of the parts of her brain that are telling her that she needs to try harder and that she is not any good.
 A hole leads to a set of rules that lead to an endless stream of avoidance activities.
-Her brain is full of slightly stressful foxes.
+My brain is full of slightly stressful foxes.
 They never go into the hole.
 They're really loud.

 So what is the answer?

-- Get Doc Holliday to shoot her.
-He's the only one who can draw fast enough and she has to be put down before she kills again.
+- Get Doc Holliday to shoot me.
+He's the only one who can draw fast enough and I have to be put down before I kill again.

-This seems unnecessary.
-In the reality where no one wears spurs or spits tobacco, the hole does not appear to have turned her into a psychopath.
+No. In the reality where no one wears spurs, the hole does not appear to have turned me into a psychopath.

-- It feels like she should know about the hole though.
+- It feels like I should know about the hole though.

 This is a good idea.
-Most of her problems have arisen not from the hole, but from her brain's cack handed attempts to deal with the problem.
+Most of my problems have arisen not from the hole, but from my brain's cack handed attempts to deal with the problem.

 The brain protests loudly.

-"Don't tell her about the hole!
-She will be devastated.
+"Don't talk about the hole!
+It will be devastating.
 It's a terrible thing to learn about yourself.
 Leave it with us, we are maybe days away from solving it."

 The thing is, the brain has been saying that it's days away from filling the hole for more than thirty years.
 It's plausible that the brain has not "got this" and a new approach is warranted.

-The argument that knowledge of the hole will make her unhappy is a moot point.
-She's unhappy now.
+The argument that knowledge of the hole will make me unhappy is a moot point.
+I’m unhappy now.

-So you unveil the hole.
-She looks at it, uncomprehending for several hours.
+So the hole is revealed.
+I look at it, uncomprehending for several hours.

-"Hey," she says, moving a bit closer to the edge.
+"Hey," I say, moving a bit closer to the edge.

 The hole doesn't say anything.
 It's just a hole.